bitcoin-dev-project/bitcoiner-intro-to-rust/05_vectors_and_results.md

-# Byte Vectors and the Result Type
+# Vectors and the Result Type

 Let's apply what we've learned and update the `extract_version` function: